-“That’s true, of course.
-But it’s more.
-I would have decamped long time gone, but for you.
-Me flown, to whom do you look for guidance?
+“True, but it’s more than that.
+I would have decamped long back but for you.
+Me flown, to whom do you go for guidance?
 Your father?
-Your uncle Tancredo, on your mother’s side at all times?
+Your Uncle Tancredo, taking your mother’s part in all things?
 I have tried to fill a father role.
 I must stick until I see you settled into life.
 Ametza at your side, there’s a start.
-If I can improve your financial prospects, and I believe I can, I will sleep easy up to Paris.”
+If I can improve your financial outlook, and I believe I can, I will sleep easy up to Paris.”

 “What about my cheese?
 You praise it to high heaven.
-You don’t believe in it after all?”
+You don’t believe in me after all?”

 “You might as well sign on,” mutters d’Ollot.
 “Follow the money is the standard way to determine culpability.
-You, Highness, will be the major winner, willing participant or not.
-It may take some time for this fact to sink in, but it will, eventually.
-Best give it your all.
+You, sir, will be the major winner, willing participant or not.
+Give it your all.
 Frankly, you have nothing to lose.”

 “Shush with that talk,” warns Zagi.
 Gus glowers at him.
 “Bitts, listen to me.
-I feel a responsibility to look after you, as I have tried to look after your father.
-Almost from infancy I was put in charge of him.
-I kept him focused on his schoolwork and calmed his anxieties, of which he has many, as you know.
-Come now, have you heard no ugliness about me?”
+I feel a responsibility to look after you, as I have tried to look out for your father.
+I was put to helping him with his lessons.
+Come, have you heard no ugliness about me?”

-“That nibbles at it, but skirts the core calamity.
+“That nibbles at it.
 I can hardly believe that someone hasn’t shoved it in your face by now, but we are all in terror of your mother, aren’t we?
 She wants something buried, buried it is.
 Jakome’s father was my father.
-I am his half-brother, yes, your half-uncle.
-Your mother loathes me for it, and would be overjoyed to destroy me.
-Our naughtiness exposed, she could hound me tooth and nail and no one would wonder at it.
+I am his half-brother, your half-uncle.

 “Your Grandpa bought my Mama into the Convent at Pau with the dowry of a countess.
-That rankled your grandmother, and it irks our current queen equally.
-Money that should have come to her was thrown away on a flirt housemaid who was, incidentally, beloved.
-That figures into the animus in a powerful way.
+That enraged your grandmother and it irks our current queen equally.
+Money that should have come to her was thrown away on a housemaid who was, incidentally, beloved.
 As bad or worse, my sharp wit is in stark contrast to the lesser capacity of your poor papa.
 Zamanthe wishes me to Hell every time she sets eyes on me.”

 “I suppose it may be true,” whispers Bittor.
 “You and father look so alike.”

-“My Mama,” says Zagi, “is advanced to sub-abbess at Pau, having shown herself to be a remarkable administrator.
-I contacted her once, in an official capacity.
-We exchange letters.
+“My Mama,” says Zagi, “is advanced to sub-abbess at Pau, having shown herself to be a fine administrator.
 She has followed my progress.
 So you see, I had an influential figure helping me along even after the old king passed on.

-“I promised never to speak of our consanguinity.
+“I promised never to speak of this.
 I have betrayed her.
-I am your blood relative, my prince, committed to your cause.
+I am your blood, my prince, committed to your cause.
 I have the brain of my clever mother, the very twin of our Ametza, as I imagine her to have been at that age.”
-He jumps up and does a little dance.
+He jumps to his feet, does a little dance.
 “I like your little girl, by God I do!”
-Bittor smiles his first sincere smile since he’d walked through the front door.
-Zagi drops to one knee in theatrical fealty, and places his hand over his heart.
-“Whatever happens, nephew, trust that I can deal with it.”
+Bittor smiles his first sincere smile since he walked through the front door.
+Zagi drops to one knee in theatrical fealty.
+“Whatever happens, nephew, trust me to deal with it.”

-“For your sake, uncle, yours alone, I may consent to sign your document.
+“For your sake, uncle, I may consent to sign your document.
 But I insist to learn why I was as good as announced your confederate on no basis whatsoever.
-I was reluctant.
-I believe I made that clear.
-You begged me to sleep on it, and I agreed to do so.
-This fool, taking for granted that I would come around, found it useful to advertise the plan, and to link me to it.
-I find M. d’Ollot’s claim to sound practices ludicrous.
+I find Monsieur d’Ollot’s claim to sound practices ludicrous.
 Let him convince me otherwise, if he can.”